-The Offset effect (Effects Distort Distort Doffset) changes an image's position by shifting it according to the parameters you specify.
-When an image is offset, empty areas display where the image was previously positioned.
+The Offset effect (Effects Distort Dis an image is offset, empty areas display where the image was previously positioned.
 You can fill the empty areas by tiling or stretching the image, or by applying color.

 Offset

 Pixelate

 The Pixelate effect (Effects Distort Pixelate) breaks an image into square, rectangular, or circular cells.
 The Pixelate effect is also a preset lens type.